doctorfree/DoctorFreeScripts/README.md

 [**clndl**](clndl) - Moves the most recently downloaded versions of files to their regular filename without the (#) in the name.
 By default, relies on the Mac OS X convention of inserting (#) in the name of newer version filenames.

+[**cpBackups**](cpBackups) - Copy, Move, or Remove Time Machine backups with bypass command.
+Depending on how this command is invoked (cpBackups, mvBackups, or rmBackups) or what arguments are supplied on the command-line, this will copy, move, or remove Time Machine backups using the bypass command

 [**dash2space**](dash2space) - Convenience script to replace the first occurence of "-" in all MP3 filenames in this directory with " ".
 For example, this would rename "03-My Song.mp3" to "03 My Song.mp3".

 [**dircolors**](dircolors) - Settings for the dircolors utility to enable color support of ls.
 Install as $HOME/.dircolors